 #1: Buy a backpack

-Whether you are technically 'backpacking Europe" or not, using a backpack as your suitcase will be the biggest benefit to your travels.
+Whether you are technically 'backpacking Europe' or just hopping between cities, using a backpack as your suitcase will be the biggest benefit to your travels.
 Why?
-Because it's easy to transport and surprisingly enough (even in todays modern world) a majority of Europe's train stations don't have escalators.
+Because it's easy to transport and surprisingly enough (even in today's modern world) a majority of Europe's train stations don't have escalators.
 This means wherever you go, you'll be dragging your belongings up and down multiple flights of stairs.